Sachinpatel95/Image-Classification-Using-ML/README.md

 # MiniProject
 Image Classifiation using ML

-Image Classification of Leopard & Tiger through:
+Image Classification of Leopard & Tiger using:
 1. SVM
 2. Logistic Regression
 3. KNN